aeternity/infrastructure/README.md

     - [AppRole Auth](https://www.vaultproject.io/docs/auth/approle.html) set as `VAULT_ROLE_ID` and `VAULT_SECRET_ID` environment variables.
     - [Token Auth](https://www.vaultproject.io/docs/auth/token.html) by setting `VAULT_AUTH_TOKEN` environment variable (translates to `VAULT_TOKEN` by docker entry point). `VAULT_AUTH_TOKEN` is highest priority compared to other credentials.
 - Vault credentials role by setting `VAULT_SECRETS_ROLE` (defaults to `ae-inventory`)
-    - `ae-inventory` allows SSH as `epoch` user to all nodes and using Ansible dynamic inventories, together allowing a deployment.
+    - `ae-inventory` allows SSH as `aeternity` user to all nodes and using Ansible dynamic inventories, together allowing a deployment.
 All developers are authorized.
     - `ae-fleet-manager` allows SSH as `master` user to all nodes and managing the infrastructure (AWS and GCP) - creating, dropping and changing environments (running Terraform).
 Only devops.

 ## Docker image